Vinilificio/vinilificio.com/en/vinyl-press.md

 ### Info

-Vinilificio is the authorized dealer of Rand Muzik, leading company in vinyl pressing.
-Thanks to the ten-year partnership with RAND MUZIK, Vinilificio offers quality services and products in the production of vinyl records.
+Vinilificio is the authorized dealer of RAND MUZIK, the leader in vinyl pressing.
+Thanks to our ten-year partnership with RAND MUZIK, Vinilificio offers quality services and products for  the production of vinyl records.

 We press your vinyls starting from
 * from 100 copies formats 7" and 12" 140 gr.
 * from 300 copies formats 10" and 12" 180 gr.

-We provide black, colored and marbled vinyl records in 7" (standard and big hole), 10" and 12" 140 gr. and 180 g., in addition to printing covers, labels, stickers, inserts and downlad cards.
+We provide black, colored and marbled vinyl records in 7” (standard and big hole), 10” and 12”; 140 gr. and 180 g.
+We also print covers, labels, stickers, inserts and download cards.

-We print cover, sleeves, inlay, labels, stickers all sizes, b/w, full color or special color and varnishing (Pantone, UV, metallici...).
+We print cover, sleeves, inlay, labels, stickers in all sizes and in b/w, full color or special colors and varnishes (Pantone, UV, metallics, etc.).

-Abbiamo a cuore la qualità dei tuoi vinili.
-Per questo grazie al Quality Department controlliamo la qualità della lavorazione ad ogni passaggio produttivo.
-We care about the quality of your vinyl.
-This is why, thanks to the Quality Department, we control the quality of processing at each production step.
+We care about the quality of your vinyl and our Quality Department controls the process at each production step.

-Vinilificio will guide you and advise you on the best choice: cost per copy, quality / volume / duration ratio, prints ....
-Over ten years experience in the production of vinyl makes Vinilificio the best partner for your productions.
+Vinilificio will guide and advise you on the best choice: cost per copy, quality / volume / duration ratio, prints.
+Our ten-year experience in vinyl production makes Vinilificio the best choice for you!

 ### Gallery
 <div class="slideshow">